CDC recommends wearing fabric face masks when going out

 TOPEKA, Kan.
-(KSNT) — The CDC is recommending that everyone now wear fabric masks when going out in public, in order to help prevent the spread of the coronavirus.
+(KSNW) – The CDC is recommending that everyone now wear fabric masks when going out in public, in order to help prevent the spread of the coronavirus.

 The state’s top doctor says you only need to worry about wearing a mask if you will be within six feet of someone.
 So, if you are going out in public and may not be able to maintain a six-foot distance, it is recommended that you wear a face mask.